 As explained earlier, employees who are made to feel like they can’t do anything right and whose work is constantly criticized will stop trying altogether.
 Their confidence will be destroyed when their work is subjected to constant second-guessing and their job satisfaction will inevitably plummet due to lack of autonomy and trust.

-In a Trinity Solutions survey published in Harry E. Chambers’ book My Way or the Highway: The Micromanagement Survival Guide, a shocking 79% of respondents revealed that they had or were currently experiencing micromanagement in the workplace while 69% had considered changing jobs.
+In a Trinity Solutions survey published in Harry E. Chambers’ book My Way or the Highway: The Micromanagement Survival Guide (paid link), a shocking 79% of respondents revealed that they had or were currently experiencing micromanagement in the workplace while 69% had considered changing jobs.
 However, the most frightening statistic of all is that a staggering 85% of respondents said that their morale was impacted negatively by being micromanaged.

 The message here is clear: employees should be given ample room to breathe, realistic demands, and a say in how they get their work done.
 Open communication should be encouraged, independent decision-making should be allowed, and employees should be allowed to get on with what they were hired to do in the first place.
 Only when this is accomplished are they able to perform effectively and efficiently.

 Is micromanagement a current problem in your company?
 How are you dealing with it?
 Share your advice with us in the comments section below!